Selecting the Right Tree

 The selection and decoration of a Christmas tree is an important part of many families' traditional holiday activities.
 By following a few simple guidelines, trees can be chosen and cared for in a manner that enhances the enjoyment of a special season.

 If you have further questions about the freshness of the tree you purchased or have observed a particular problem, you can often talk to the retailer where you purchased your tree.
-Other sources of information about Christmas trees include NC State University, your NC Extension county center, and state and national Christmas tree associations.
+Other sources of information about Christmas trees include NC State University, your N.C.
+Cooperative Extension county center, and state and national Christmas tree associations.

 Publication date: April 23, 2014